agkiraly/boa2qif/README.md

 SYNOPSIS
 --------------------
-A form to upload Bank of America PDF statements and convert them the transaction list to .qif file format.
+A form to upload Bank of America PDF statements and convert the list of transactions to .qif file format.

 Explanation